An explanation of Mondrian's oeuvre by Michael Sciam

 A vision of the whole

 Even when the square ratio seems to prevail, the balance of the composition is influenced by all the elements and not only by the square.
 Every part is unique and unrepeatable but nevertheless contributes to the overall economy of the work, and it is precisely a vision of the whole that determines the relative value of each individual part.
-It is important to reassert that we use the word „square“ to describe a balanced relationship between horizontal and vertical which is in fact never a preconceived geometrical form.
+It is important to reassert that we use the word „square“ to describe a dynamic and temporary balanced relationship between horizontal and vertical and not a preconceived geometrical form.

 Every square proportion of each individual composition is different from the other according to the context: here we see a slightly more vertical square and there a square which slightly expands horizontally.
 Mathematics have nothing to do with Neoplastic space.